The short answer

 - Personal dictionary on some platforms requires an account

-Why it stands out: LanguageTool is the most underrated tool in this list, and for many users it is the only one they will need.
+Where it makes the biggest difference: LanguageTool is the most underrated tool in this list, and for many users it is the only one they will need.
 Its free tier is genuinely functional — not a teaser.
 The browser extension works across almost every site where you type, which means it covers Gmail, Google Docs, WordPress, Notion, and most web-based editors without any configuration.
 The multilingual support is particularly strong: if you write in German, Spanish, French, or Portuguese alongside English, LanguageTool covers all of them in the same extension.
 Grammarly, by comparison, only supports English.
 That difference alone makes LanguageTool the right choice for a significant portion of writers.

 2. ProWritingAid — best for long-form writers who want structural feedback